Cullen Baker: Early life

 Baker was born in Weakley County, Tennessee, a son of John Baker and his wife.
 Soon afterward his family moved to Clarksville, Arkansas, and as Cullen matured he spent much of his time in the saloons and bars of what are now Lafayette and Miller Counties.
-His father was an honest farmer and owned cattle as well as working in the fields.
+His father was an honest farmer and owned cattle as well as worked in the fields.
 Even when young, Cullen is said to have had a quick temper, which was further revealed as he got older, as he drank heavily and often.

 On January 11, 1854, in Cass County, Texas, Baker married Martha Jane Petty, the daughter of Hubbard and Nancy Petty, and for a time he settled.
 However, eight months into his marriage, while out drinking with friends, he became involved in a verbal altercation with a youth named Stallcup.
 Baker became enraged, grabbed a whip, and beat the boy to near death.
 There were several witnesses to the incident, and Baker was soon charged with the crime.
 One of the witnesses, Wesley Bailey, was confronted by Baker at Bailey's home.
 Baker shot him in both legs with a shotgun, then left him lying in front of his house.
 Bailey died a few days later.
 Before he could be arrested for the murder, Baker fled to Arkansas, where he stayed with an uncle.

 On May 24, 1857, Martha Jane Baker gave birth to a baby girl, Louisa Jane.
 On June 2, 1860, Martha Jane died.
 Cullen Baker then returned to Texas, where he left his daughter with his in-laws.

 Baker returned to Arkansas, but word of his crimes had spread, and a local woman named Beth Warthom was openly critical of him.
 He took several hickory switches to her house and threatened to beat her.
-Her husband, David Warthom, began to fight with Baker, and overwhelmed him in front of the house.
+Her husband, David Warthom, began to fight with Baker and overwhelmed him in front of the house.
 Beth screamed, and as her husband looked her way, he was stabbed once with a knife Baker had in his possession.
 Warthom died on the spot.
 Baker fled back to Texas, and in July 1862, he married his second wife Martha Foster, who was unaware that he was wanted for murder.
-She was a daughter of William and Elizabeth Young Foster.
+She was the daughter of William and Elizabeth Young Foster.